SAM-e Depression Treatment: Can S-Adenosyl-L-Methionine Treat Depression?

 S-adenosyl L-methionine, commonly called SAM-e, is often sold as an over-the-counter supplement in the US.
 However, in some other countries, it is used as a prescription treatment for depression.

-Although there are many studies about SAM-e, they are contradictory, and some do not have large study samples.
+Although there are many studies about SAM-e, they are at times contradictory, and some do not have large study samples.
 Therefore, although it can be said that SAM-e may show promise as a treatment for depression, more research may be needed.
 Consult a doctor before taking any type of supplement or medication.
 You can also reach out to a therapist to learn more about counseling for depression.

 Depression is treatable, and you're not alone